 Loan against Property interest rates

-Interest rate on LAP can be fixed or floating based on the terms and conditions applied by the bank or NBFCs.
+The interest rate on LAP can be fixed or floating based on the terms and conditions applied by the bank or NBFCs.
 Things that can help the borrower in getting a favorable interest rate will be a good credit score.
 Also, the interest rates will depend on the type of property mortgaged.

 Mortgaging loan against property is an efficient way of raising money cheaply and swiftly.
 However, borrowers need to be careful in understanding their repayment capacity as the bank or the NBFC can foreclose the loan in case of non-repayment.
+However, you can get the business loan through a financial institution.